thiagoharry/go-kemtls/README.md

 to prototype our protocol and measure its performance.

 The results of our experiments are in the CSV stored in the `data` directory.
-The python scripts used to create graphics for our paper is also there.
+The python scripts used to create graphics for our paper are also there.

 ## Compiling